-2.2 Prenatal Sex Determination
+Prenatal Sex Determination

-Prenatal sex determination is controversial, but nonetheless available in Canada.
+Prenatal sex determination is actively discouraged in the medical community, but is nonetheless available in Canada.
 The Society of Obstetricians and Gynaecologists of Canada has condemned sex determination that leads to selective abortion as 'discriminatory', and the British Columbia College of Physicians and Surgeons have categorized fetal gender determination for non-medical purposes as 'unethical.'
-Sex determination is actively discouraged in the medical community.
 However, in practice, there are ways around this.
 First, one could find a health care provider willing to overlook the policy.
 Second, in British Columbia sex determination clinics across the nearby border in the U.S. (Washington state) are available and advertised in immigrant communities.